iainjreid/game-of-life/LOG.md

 A very entertaining implementation today using just vanilla POSIX shell!
 This meant no access to arrays or Bashisms, and therefore a much more challenging task in general.

+# Day 6 — March 8th, 2020

+Another day, another implementation.
+I decided to Go with Go today (best pun I could think up, sorry) as per a suggestion from someone on Twitter.
+I'm not hugely happy with the look of the code at the moment, but I'm glad that it's working for now!

+I'd never realised just how much Go looks like JavaScript, I'm not sure if this was a conscious design choice or not?
+I'm not complaining, I love good'ol JavaScript, any similarities are welcome from my perspective.

+I will say this, although Go isn't a functional language, I'm pretty surprised that it lacks basic instance methods for iterating over arrays, aside from for/while loops of course.
+I'm not sure if I've missed something from the documentation perhaps?